 - obstructive sleep apnea is part of the clinical picture

-This is the part internet shorthand gets basically right.
+This is where the internet shorthand actually gets it right.
 Tirzepatide usually is the bigger gun.
 The mistake is assuming that automatically makes it the better opening move for everyone.

-If the stronger drug is the one you cannot escalate, cannot tolerate, or cannot afford without monthly anxiety, it is not meaningfully stronger in your life.
+If the stronger drug is the one you can't escalate, can't tolerate, or can't afford without a knot in your stomach every month, it isn't meaningfully stronger in your life.

 What Americans get stuck on at the visit

-The most American part of this comparison is not the molecule.
-It is the paperwork and the logistics.
+The most American part of this comparison isn't the molecule.
+It's the paperwork and the logistics.

 People usually get stuck on one of these: